-In sudden u-turn, NYSE scraps plan to delist three Chinese telecom firms
+In sudden U-turn, NYSE scraps plan to delist three Chinese telecom firms

 It reiterated on Tuesday that the status of the United States as an international financial centre relies on the confidence that global companies and investors have in the certainty of its rules.

-“He is inheriting a position of tension in U.S.-China relations where he will probably not want his first 100 days to be remembered for instant concessions,” said GFM Asset’s Dennison.
+While the directive stops short of forcing a delisting, a bill signed into law by President Trump last month will kick Chinese companies off U.S. stock exchanges if they do not fully comply with the country’s auditing rules in three years.

-Hong Kong-listed shares in China Mobile closed 5% higher on Tuesday, China Telecom shares finished up 3% and China Unicom climbed more than 8% to a six-week high while the broader Hang Seng index rose 0.6%.
+“For the last year you’ve seen toughening policies on investment flows into Chinese companies,” said Miller.
+“But this is an issue that the Biden administration wants very little to do with and if you combine that with the total lack of attention from the Trump administration in its waning days many of these rules are likely to fall by the wayside.”

-Reporting by Tom Westbrook in Singapore, Pei Li and Clare Jim in Hong Kong, Yew Lun Tian in Beijing and Se Young Lee; Editing by Edwina Gibbs
+Reporting by Tom Westbrook in Singapore, Pei Li and Clare Jim in Hong Kong, Yew Lun Tian in Beijing and Se Young Lee; additional reporting by Alex Alper, Ross Kerber, John McCrank, David Lawder and Megan Davies; Editing by Edwina Gibbs and Megan Davies

 Our Standards: The Thomson Reuters Trust Principles.